RuichenHe/physicSimulator/README.md

 <img src="{{ "doc/cloth3D_demo4.gif" | prepend: site.baseurl | prepend: site.url}}" alt="cloth3D_demo4" />

+## Difficulties
+One of the difficulties I face during the implementation is how to handle different component effectively, from node, to link, to surface.
+Instead of using for loops to initilize nodes and links, I use a similar text loading mechanism I used in the previous cyberBall implementation to effectively store/load the geometry info in several txt file.
+By this way, my current code can be easily extend to more complicated cloth simulation.

 # [shallowWater1d](https://youtu.be/GQGvUIcUh0k)
 shallowWater 1d is a simulation of 1D shallow water.
 The code structure is extended from the after-class activity ---- HeataFlow_Starter.
 In the scene, a 1D water with intial surface height differences representing a dam break scene has been simulated with midpoint integration method.
 To make the scene realistic, a 2D pixel island sea art scene has been created using ChatGPT4 + DALL.E3.
 In addition, each 1d block of the water is rendered based on its height.
 The left and right boundary are set as reflective.
 To start the simulation, press `Space`.
 To restart the simulation, press `r`.